Curious about how Honeycomb works? Check out the guide below for all of the details!

 Push through the mid-campaign slump.

-Most crowdfunding campaigns see the most success at the beginning and end of their timeline.
+Most investment offerings see the most success at the beginning and end of their timeline.
 That doesn’t mean you can sit back and relax in the middle though; the legwork you put in here will pay off in a big way at the end.

 Thank your contributors.

 As soon as you can, send a nicely-written thank-you to those who have invested in your offering.
 This will go a long way, especially if you need a last-minute boost at the end.
 Many of these investors can step up and invest a second time to push you over the edge.